Snechavan/PowerBi-Project2/README.md

 2. **Set Up the Database:**
-    Ensure you have access to the database containing the relevant table Import the provided SQL scripts to set up the necessary tables and sample dat
+    Ensure you have access to the database containing the relevant table Import the provided SQL scripts to set up the necessary tables and sample data

 3. **Open the Power BI Project:**
-    Navigate to the `PowerBI` folde
+    Navigate to the `PowerBI` foldeer
-    Open the `.pbix` file using Power BI Deskto
+    Open the `.pbix` file using Power BI Desktop

 4. **Explore the Dashboard:**
-    Interact with the various visualizations to gain insights from the dat
+    Interact with the various visualizations to gain insights from the data

 ## Acknowledgments
-A special thanks to TITAN for organizing the workshop and to Arpit Mishra Sir for his invaluable guidance and expertis. This project is a testament to the skills and knowledge gained during the worksho
+A special thanks to TITAN for organizing the workshop and to Arpit Mishra Sir for his invaluable guidance and expertise. This project is a testament to the skills and knowledge gained during the workshop